rbind/blogsite/content/_index.md

 > I like karage chicken.
 > --TC

 People need to write to get thoughts organized.
-I should do this earlier, srsly!
+I should have done this earlier, srsly!

 ### Blog entries